 Try out a lesson for free

-This course is focused on teaching the parts of React.js that you need as a designer.
-Below is the list of videos that are currently available and a few that are still in the works.
-It's an ongoing course, so more lessons will be added in the future.
+This course is focused on the parts of React that are most useful for designers.
+Below is the list of videos that are currently available and those that are still in the works.

 I've never used React, where should I start?